nag2mani/BetNWin/README.md

 # BetNWin
-Statistics, Probability, and AI-based financial strategies to help you understand and make informed decisions in Betting and Gambling.
+Statistics, Probability, and AI-based financial strategies to help you understand and make informed decisions in Trading, Betting, Gambling and Investing.

 ---